StevenChangzx/DSIF-SG-7/Project 2/README.md

 ## Background and Problem Statement

 Purchasing a house can be a huge commitment .
-As a real estate agent, we  would like our clients
+As a real estate agent, I  would like our clients
 - to find out which features have greater impact to the house value
 - to find out how much they probably need to spend on purchasing a house with features that they want